intel-mpx/intel-mpx.github.io/pages/usability.md

 ## MPX Usability  {#mpxusability}

 The below figure highlights the usability of MPX, i.e., the number of MPX-protected programs that fail to compile correctly and/or need significant code modifications.
-Note that many programs can be easily fixed; we do not count them as broken.
-MPX security levels are based on our own classification and correspond to the stricter protection rules, where level 0 means unprotected native version and 6 -- the most secure MPX configuration.
+Note that many programs can be easily fixed; we do not count them as broken (see the refined table below for details).
+MPX security levels are based on our own classification and correspond to the stricter protection rules, where level 0 means unprotected native version and 6---the most secure MPX configuration.
 In total, our evaluation covers 38 programs from the Phoenix, PARSEC, and SPEC benchmark suites.

 <img class="t20" width="75%" src="{{ site.urlimg }}usability.jpg" alt="Number of MPX-broken programs">

-As can be seen, around 10% of programs break already at the weakest level 1 of MOX protection (without narrowing of bounds and protecting only writes).
+As can be seen, around 10% of programs break already at the weakest level 1 of MPX protection (without narrowing of bounds and protecting only writes).
 At the highest security level 6 (with enabled `BNDPRESERVE`), most of the programs fail.

 As for other approaches, no programs broke under AddressSanitizer.
 For SafeCode, around 70% programs executed correctly (all Phoenix, half of PARSEC, and 3/4 of SPEC).
-SoftBound -- being a prototype implementation -- showed poor results, with only simple programs surviving (all Phoenix, one PARSEC, and 6 SPEC).
+SoftBound---being a prototype implementation---showed poor results, with only simple programs surviving (all Phoenix, one PARSEC, and 6 SPEC).
 See details below.

 <small markdown="1">[Up to table of contents](#toc)</small>
 {: .text-right }